Wissam Ben Yedder: International career

 Ben Yedder played two futsal matches for France, scoring once, and also represented the nation three times at under-21 level.

-As Ben Yedder's parents' come from Tunisia and therefore he would qualify to represent that nation in international football under FIFA regulations, the Tunisian Football Federation made five attempts to get him to represent their team.
+As Ben Yedder's parents' come from Tunisia and therefore he would qualify to represent that nation in international football under FIFA regulations, the Tunisian Football Federation made five attempts to get him to play for their team.
 In October 2017, after he turned down their offer to get him into the squad before the 2018 FIFA World Cup, they admitted defeat.

 In March 2018, after playing well for Sevilla, France manager Didier Deschamps included Ben Yedder in the squad for two friendly matches against Colombia and Russia.
 He made his debut in the 3–2 loss to the Colombians on 23 March at the Stade de France, replacing Olivier Giroud for the final 17 minutes.
 On 17 May, he was named on the standby list for the 23-man French squad for the World Cup.

 On 11 June 2019, Ben Yedder made his first start for the France senior team and scored his first senior international goal, in the 4–0 away win over Andorra in a UEFA Euro 2020 qualifying match.
 In May 2021, he was selected for the delayed finals.
 He was left out by France for their September 2022 fixtures due to a slow start to the club season; though his form improved, he was not recalled for the 2022 FIFA World Cup.

+Legal issues and criminal charges

+In April 2023, Ben Yedder was given a six-month suspended prison sentence and fined €133,799 for tax offences while a Sevilla player.
+After a 2019 request, he paid his taxes for 2017 but did not include interest received or his sponsorship deal from Adidas.

+On 11 August 2023, prosecutors in Nice charged Ben Yedder and his brother with rape, attempted rape, and sexual assault in relation to an alleged incident involving two women that happened in July in Beausoleil, Alpes-Maritimes.

+On 9 September 2024, Ben Yedder was charged with sexual assault by prosecutors in Nice relating to an incident on 6 September.
+On 12 November, he was given a two year suspended sentence after being found guilty of drink-driving, sexual assault, and refusal to co-operate with authorities.
+He was ordered to pay €6,500 in damages and a €5,000 fine, and his driving license was suspended for six months.